Undergraduate Course: Educational Studies 1b: Teaching, learning and the Curriculum for Excellence (EDUA08100)

 - Relate theories of learning to the construction and realisation of the curriculum

-- Evaluate the approaches to learning recommended within the Curriculum for Excellence in terms of the theoretical foundations and assumptions of each, and their practical implications, including the diverse roles of students and teachers in realising the curriculum in this context
+- Evaluate the Approaches to Learning recommended within the Curriculum for Excellence in terms of the theoretical foundations and assumptions of each principle, and their practical implications, including the diverse roles of students and teachers in realising the curriculum in this context

 - Critically evaluate research evidence in relation to curriculum development